skybristol/geokb/README.md

 # GeoKB Notebook-based Bots
 The Geoscience Knowledgebase (GeoKB) is a framework for assembling, organizing, growing, and reasoning (AI) knowledge about the earth system.
 We are building it on the Wikibase infrastructure to take advantage of tools and techniques already in use across many other domains.
 Much of the content that flows into the GeoKB comes from existing sources, both static and dynamic.
 We use bots as one method to build entities and claims, some of which make best sense as computational notebooks.
 This repository is dedicated to those notebook bots that are foudnational to initializing an GeoKB instance or that are otherwise part of the core development effort.

+Over time, we will likely develop the following types of bots:
+* Bots designed to process specific source data and information into the GeoKB (e.g., bring in scientific reference material like journal articles and government reports)
+* Bots designed to handle the inner workings of the GeoKB from the initialization of properties and classifiers to the introduction of claims that arise from other things showing up in the knowledgebase
+* Bots that handle the regularized production of different kinds of output transformations from the GeoKB such as generating geospatial databases and spinning up online GIS services

 ## Other Methods
 Bots, whether built in notebook form or some other packaging, are one method of handling more routine or regular input to the GeoKB.
 We'll use these for cases where we need to process an entire source over and over again to incorporate new records and updates or to reprocess information into a new knowledge encoding.